stbnrivas/dataModels/guidelines.md

 ## Dynamic attributes

-+ Use a metadata attribute named `dateUpdated` for capturing the last update timestamp of a dynamic attribute.
++ Use a metadata attribute named `timestamp` for capturing the last update timestamp of a dynamic attribute.
 Please note that this is the actual date at which the measured value was obtained (from a sensor, by visual observation, etc.), and that date might be different than the date (metadata attribute named `dateModified` as per NGSIv2) at which the attribute of the digital entity was updated, as typically there might be delay,